Skip to Content

 In Baker California (close to Death Valley), you can see the world’s tallest thermometer.

-The thermometer was put up to commemorate the day Death Valley hit a whopping 134 degrees in 1913.
-That’s why it stands 134 feet tall (one foot per degree).
-It’s a neat place to stop driving to Vegas from LA because you’ll have proof of how hot it was when you were there.
-For us it only reached 110 degrees…
+The thermometer was put up to commemorate the day Death Valley hit a whopping 134°F (57°C) in 1913.
+That’s why it actually stands 134 feet tall (one foot per degree).
+When I drove by it was only a whopping 110°F (43°C)…

 45 minutes outside of Vegas, at Whiskey Pete’s Casino, you’ll find the real Bonnie and Clyde death car.
 And yes, this is the real one with 168 real bullet holes in it.
-It still amazes me that a casino in the middle of nowhere ended up with it (read about how here).
+It still amazes me that a casino in the middle of nowhere ended up with it.

-Oh also, it’s one of the completely free things to see driving to Vegas!
+And it’s also one of the completely free things to see driving to Vegas!

 Photography by Wayne Hsieh on Flickr.com